L3MON4D3/LuaSnip/DOC.md

 (string[])`)).

-All of the loaders support reloading, so simply editing any file contributing snippets will reload its snippets (only in the session the file was edited in;
+All of the loaders support reloading, so simply editing any file contributing snippets will reload its snippets (according to `fs_event_providers` in the instance where the file was edited, or in other instances as well).

-we use `BufWritePost` for reloading, not some lower-level mechanism).
+As an alternative (or addition) to automatic reloading, luasnip can also process manual updates to files: Call `require("luasnip.loaders").reload_file(path)` to reload the file at `path`.
+This may be useful when the collection is controlled by some other plugin, or when enabling the other reload-mechanisms is for some reason undesirable (performance? minimalism?).

 For easy editing of these files, LuaSnip provides a `vim.ui.select`-based dialog ([Loaders-edit_snippets](#edit_snippets)) where first the filetype, and then the